mohamed-oraby10/mohamed-oraby10/README.md

 # 💫 About Me:
-Flutter Developer specializing in building modern, responsive, and scalable mobile applications.
-Skilled in state management, RESTful APIs, and Firebase services.
-Passionate about clean architecture, performance optimization, and crafting pixel-perfect user interfaces with seamless user experiences.
+I’m a Flutter Developer focused on building modern, responsive, and scalable mobile applications with clean architecture and high-performance code.
+I specialize in state management, RESTful API integration, Firebase services, and local databases like Hive and Isar.
+I enjoy crafting smooth, pixel-perfect user interfaces that deliver intuitive and seamless user experiences across different devices.

+I’m passionate about writing maintainable and testable code, applying design patterns, and optimizing app performance to achieve a stable and reliable product.
+I love transforming complex ideas into simple, elegant solutions and continuously exploring new Flutter techniques to enhance the quality, efficiency, and usability of every application I create.

 ## 🌐 Socials: